exoplatform/exo-documentation/docs/UsingPerkStore.rst

 You have to fill in the mandatory fields which are:
 - The name of the product,
-- The selling price: The product's price in Cauris
+- The sell price: The product's price in token currency value
 - The merchant wallet: The user's or space's wallet that will receive the funds when the product is purchased, and
 - The product editor: This field is automatically pre-loaded with the current user account and you have the possibilityto change this.